 Copyright 2009 by Mario Vaden

 There are several versions online about where the Star Wars episode 6 Endor scene was filmed.
-I believe the following is the correct information, based on a reliable sources (Prof. Silllett, redwood researcher, being one of them).
-Most of it was not done in Redwood National Park Tall Trees Grove, nor Jedediah Smith Redwoods State Park.
+I believe the following is correct, based on a reliable sources, including Prof. Silllett, redwood researcher, news sources, and other.
+Most was not done in Redwood National Park Tall Trees Grove, nor Jedediah Smith Redwoods State Park.

-When I first read that Jedediah Smith Redwoods or Redwood National Park was the film location for Star Wars Endor scenes, it seemed hard to believe ... that much impact in a state or national redewood forest.
-Later, someone informed me otherwise.
+When I first read Jedediah Smith Redwoods or Redwood National Park was the film location for Star Wars Endor, it seemed hard to believe that so much impact would be permitted in a state or national redwood forest.

 What I learned: Del Norte county California provided the land of Endor backdrop where rebels and Ewoks fought the evil Empire in Star Wars Return of the Jedi.
 Lucasfilm shot scenes for moon of Endor near Smith River on Miller-Rellim Redwood Company land April to May, 1982.